Slack-Partner-Engineering/ai-for-incidents/README.md

 *This app contains a feature that is in Beta!
 You must use the npm package `"@slack/bolt": "3.17.1-customFunctionBeta.0"`*

 This app is built using [Bolt for JavaScript](https://slack.dev/bolt-js) and includes two [custom functions for Bolt](https://api.slack.com/automation/functions/custom-bolt).
-These functions meant to be deployed on your own infrastructure.
-This is different from the previously released [workflow apps](https://api.slack.com/automation/functions/custom) built with Deno Slack SDK and hosted on Slack's infrastructure.
+These functions are meant to be deployed on your own infrastructure.
+This is different from the previously released [workflow apps](https://api.slack.com/automation/functions/custom) built with the Deno Slack SDK and are hosted on Slack's infrastructure.

+The functions are modular!
+Once the app is installed, any builder with access to the functions can use them in their own workflows and mix-and-match as needed for their use case.

 🧵 **Get all thread replies**
 Fetch all replies from the referenced Slack thread.
 The timestamp, author, & text of each message are extracted and output via the `replies` property as a stringified array to be used in subsequent steps.